DataDog/documentation/content/en/developers/marketplace/_index.md

 ### Clone the Marketplace repository or fork the integrations-extras repository

-Datadog integrations can be developed for either our private [Marketplace repository][9] or our open source [integrations-extras repository][10].
+Datadog integrations can be developed for either the private [Marketplace repository][9] or open source [integrations-extras repository][10].

 The process for building an integration is the same for each repository, with Marketplace offerings requiring a few more files and fields (like pricing).
 Remember to point to the intended repository when you clone and submit your pull request.